hukai916/DMS_project_v_2.5/READEME.md

 ## GUI approach
 After setup, do: <br>
 **bash gui.sh** <br>
-The GUI is self-explanatory, simply choose wild type sequence, raw reads file and mutation sites. <br>
+The GUI is self-explanatory, simply choose wild type sequence, raw reads file and mutation sites and others. <br>

+Note that in version 2.5, a new "Masked sites in WT" feature was implemented where you can specify the intentional mutations (for primer design purposes) and treat them as WT so that queries harboring these mutations won't be filtered out by the program as sequences carrying unexpected mutations. <br>

 Enter and confirm 'Mode' and 'Scale'.
 Then, hit 'Submit'.
 It may take several minutes to finish depending on your computational power. <br>
 Note that the 'Assay name' can't contain "-". <br>